mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Timers
 - What are timers in a microcontroller?
 - What can you do with timers?
-- How do keep track of time accurately in a microncontroller?
+- How do keep track of time accurately in a microcontroller?
 - How do they work?
 How are they implemented?
 - What are some applications?